Chapter 4: Introduction

 The most influential bandleader of the late nineteenth and early twentieth centuries was John Philip Sousa (1854–1932), widely known as America’s “March King.”
 Born in Washington, D.C., to a Portuguese father and a German mother, Sousa was immersed in military band culture from an early age.
 His father was a trombonist in the U.S. Marine Band, and Sousa joined the ensemble himself as an apprentice at the age of thirteen.
 After years of professional experience as a violinist, conductor, and theater musician, he returned to the Marine Band in 1880 as its leader, a position he held for twelve years.

-During his tenure with the Marine Band, Sousa transformed the ensemble into a nationally admired institution.
+During his tenure with the Marine Band, Sousa elevated the ensemble to national prominence.
 He expanded its repertoire, raised the performance standards, and increased its visibility through public concerts and national tours.
 Under Sousa’s leadership, the band became a symbol of American civic pride and musical professionalism at a time when nationalism and public culture were becoming increasingly intertwined.
 His marches from this period combined strong melodic lines, clear song structures, and rhythmic emphasis, which made them immediately accessible to broad audiences.

 Sousa resigned from the Marine Band in 1892 to form the Sousa Band, a civilian touring ensemble that operated as a commercial enterprise rather than a government institution.
 The Sousa Band toured relentlessly across the United States and internationally, performing in large theaters, outdoor venues, and world fairs.
 By the early twentieth century, it had become one of the most famous touring musical groups in the world, sometimes attracting crowds comparable to those of major political events.
 The ensemble also made numerous phonograph recordings between the 1890s and World War I, helping to spread Sousa’s music even further, though Sousa himself famously distrusted recorded sound and referred to it as “canned music’’.